gao-hongnan/omniverse/omniverse/operations/machine_learning_lifecycle/03_data_source_and_format.md

 Row-major and column-major order can make a difference in performance when accessing multi-dimensional arrays, especially for large arrays.
-For example, when accessing elements of a row in row-major order, consecutive elements are likely to be cached together, which can improve access time.
-Similarly, when accessing elements of a column in column-major order, consecutive elements are likely to be cached together, which can improve performance.
+For example, when accessing elements of a row in row-major order, consecutive elements of the row are likely to be cached together, which can improve access time.
+Similarly, when accessing elements of a column in column-major order, consecutive elements in the column are likely to be cached together, which can improve performance.

 #### Pros and cons of Row-major vs Column-major order